bhaktadash248/development/README.md

 There are two types of task queues in javascript.

-**Callback Task queue(MTQ)
+**Callback Task queue(MTQ)**
-Micro Task queue(CTQ)**

 The Callback Queue, also known as the Task Queue, is where asynchronous tasks such as event handlers, setTimeout callbacks, and I/O operations are queued for execution.
 These tasks are typically non-promise related.
+**Micro Task queue(CTQ)**
 The Micro Task Queue is a special queue that holds micro-tasks, which are small, short-lived tasks.
 Promises, mutation observations, and other similar asynchronous operations enqueue their callbacks into the Micro Task Queue.

 **Priority and Execution Order:**